tbui17/postgres-introspection-utilities/README.md

 # Setup

-- Create a 'pgIntrospection.config.mjs' file in the root directory and export a pg.PoolConfig object like the default configs provided below.
+- Create a 'pgIntrospection.config.mjs' file in the root directory and export a config object containing settings derived from pg.PoolConfig and neo4j.Config (optional, only required for neo4j features).
+Import the provided type for autocomplete.
+See default config example below.

 ```javascript
 import { config as configenv } from "dotenv"